No products in the cart.

 Tips to Handle Your Neem Oil Products

-Always keep the bottle of neem oil spray secure when combined as it will break down, and best to only mix the portion you want to use.
+Always keep the bottle of neem oil spray secure when combined, as it will break down, and it is best to mix only the portion you want to use.
 You can store your neem oil application in a dry environment away from kids and pets.

 Only a few drops are needed to make an insecticidal soap and can go a long way.

 Frequently Asked Questions

 Neem cake, a neem seed meal or neem residue, is a byproduct of neem oil extraction.
 It is a residue left after the neem seeds are crushed to extract neem oil.
 Neem cake has several agricultural and horticultural uses due to its beneficial properties.